-Cardi B and Megan Thee Stallion dropped the biggest song of the summer, and in a COVID summer devoid of blockbuster movie releases, the song doubled as a horror flick for every dad with a daughter.
+Cardi B and Megan Thee Stallion dropped the biggest song of the summer, and in a COVID season devoid of blockbuster movie releases, the song doubled as a horror flick for every dad with a daughter.

 “WAP” is the name, an acronym for … well, let’s just say the song is about women feeling good about sex and letting everybody know.

 Even as someone who is old enough to remember 2 Live Crew being censored for “Nasty As They Wanna Be,” Ice-T being threatened for “Cop Killa,” and the entire gangsta rap genre being slammed by politicians and parents alike, I was not expecting the backlash Cardi and Meg would get for “WAP.”

 What struck me right away was the utter and blatant hypocrisy.

 We live in a world where male rappers drop songs every day talking about sex in the most raunchy, inappropriate ways you can imagine.
 In the post-2 Live Crew era, do any of those songs cause an uproar?

 It’s not just rap, either.
 R&B lost a lot of its lyrical subtlety years ago, to where today the male singers can be just as vulgar as male rappers.
 And again, nobody seems bothered by their material.

 But “WAP” comes out and everyone loses their minds, bemoaning this harmless Friday night banger as the downfall of the Black woman and an embarrassment for the hip-hop community.